1963 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 Market activity: 1963 No Mint Mark Nickel

-What makes the 1963-D most distinct is that it was one of the very last Jefferson nickels to feature the “D” mint mark on the reverse.
-Following 1964, the U.S. Mint first removed all mint marks (from 1965-1967) to address a national coin shortage.
+The 1963-D was one of the final Jefferson nickels to carry the “D” mint mark on the reverse of the coin.
+Following 1964, the U.S. Mint removed all mint marks entirely (1965–1967) to combat the national coin shortage; when they returned in 1968, the mint mark was permanently relocated to the obverse, behind Jefferson’s portrait.

 1963-D Nickel Price/Grade Chart